-Are you struggling in an ADHD-challenged relationship?
+Are you struggling in a relationship where one or both of you have ADHD, including late-diagnosis ADHD?
 Join the discussion at the You Me ADHD Book Club.

 No fees.
 No registration.
 Always open.
-You’ll find simply chapter-by-chapter discussion fo my first book: Is It You, Me, or Adult A.D.D.?
+The Book Club consists of chapter-by-chapter essays based on my first book: Is It You, Me, or Adult A.D.D.?

 (Note: I moderate two free, open-to-the-public discussion groups here in Silicon Valley.
 And I moderate a large online discussion group for the partners of adults with ADHD.
 Click here to learn more about Finding Support.)